ClinicalBrainLab/clinicalbrainlab.github.io/content/project/cerebellum/index.md

 url_video: ""
 ---

-Previous studies have suggested cerebro-cerebellar circuitry in working memory.
-Our studies aim to use neuroimaging techniques to examine differential cerebro-cerebellar activation patterns in verbal and visual working memory, and employs a quantitative analysis to deterimine lateralization of the activation patterns observed.
+Cerebellum has increasingly been recognized for its contributions beyond motor control to higher cognitive functions.
+Our work focuses on the roles of cerebellum in working memory, i.e., the ability to hold information in short-term memory.
+We use neuroimaging techniques to examine the structural and functional connectivity of the cerebro-cerebellar pathways for verbal and visual working memory.